david672orford/zmorpher/Jurta/README.txt

     words.
 It can be reproduced using the command:
     $ cut -f1 zaliz2.adb | cut -c3- | LC_COLLATE=C uniq >zaliz.lst

-The run1.sh script sets up the proper environment and processes zaliz.txt and z.x.subpatch to produce zaliz.adb.
+We provide the run1.sh script which sets up the proper environment and processes zaliz.txt and z.x.subpatch to produce zaliz.adb.

-The run2.sh script sets up the proper environment and processes zaliz.adb and zaliz.lst to produce zaliz2.adb, zaliz2.suf, and zaliz2.acc.
-In the interests of reproducibility the randomization of Perl hash keys has been disabled.
+We also provide run2.sh script which sets up the proper environment and processes zaliz.adb and zaliz.lst to produce zaliz2.adb, zaliz2.suf, and zaliz2.acc.
+In the interests of reproducibility, the randomization of Perl hash keys is disabled.

 The files produced by run2.sh are somewhat different from those on the website.
 This is because the code on the website has had bugs fixed (as described in